 User-Driven Mode (For the Personal Desk)

 This is the standard case.
 An employee receives their personal device, signs in with their account, and Autopilot ensures that both device-level and user-specific settings and apps are installed.
+During provisioning, the Enrollment Status Page (ESP) shows progress and can block device use until required apps and policies are installed.
 Perfect for the 1-to-1 device in the office or home office.
 Supported by both v1 and v2.

 Self-Deploying Mode (For Shared Use)